SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/02-Router-in-ExpressJs.md

 The correct approach is to always keep the least specific routes below the most specific ones, and the wildcard route is a good example of a route that should be last to appear in the code.

-## Route Methods - 2
+## Route Methods with Multiple Callbacks

-The routing methods can have  more than one callback function.
+Route methods can have more than just one callback function.

 You can use `next()` in the body of the function to pass control to the next callback.